 Southampton Film Week is committed to working alongside filmmakers, offering a wide variety of training, workshops and seminars.
 Past examples include Michael Apted in Conversation, Richard Beek – Aardman Revealed, Producing with Alex Christie, Directing with Patrick Tucker, The Screenwriter with Caroline Sax, Cinematography with Jake Hawkins and Documentary Filmmaking with Director Cesar Paes and Producer Marie-Clemence Paes of French production company Laterit.
 SFW also offers a programme of events and activities for younger film fans as part of the Youth Film Festival.
 YFF events have included fancy-dress screenings of ‘Scott Pilgrim vs The World’ and ‘Cowboys and Aliens’, Fun with Filmmaking workshops, collaboration with the national Into Film Festival, Introduction to Scriptwriting, and the annual red carpet screening of the films produced at City Eye’s Film School throughout the year.

 In 2012, the annual SFW: Shorts competition was launched and is designed to showcase the very best of local and international filmmakers.
-Previous winners of the competition’s main prize, The Michael Fuller Award for Best Film, include 30% by Anna Cady, Love by Phil Peel, Claire O’Brien and Chris Hobb’s The History of WW1 (in one take) and Kamil Iwanowicz’s documentary Bozena and Pawel, Safe Space by Ben S. Hyland and Bus Stop by Vanessa Bailey and Rose Pandemic, directed by Daisy Lewis and produced by Tom Shawcroft who now London-based spent his formative filmmaking years locally.
+Previous winners of the competition’s main prize, The Michael Fuller Award for Best Film, include 30% by Anna Cady, Love by Phil Peel, Kamil Iwanowicz’s documentary Bozena and Pawel, Safe Space by Ben S. Hyland and Bus Stop by Vanessa Bailey and Rose Pandemic, directed by Daisy Lewis and produced by Tom Shawcroft who now London-based spent his formative filmmaking years locally.
 In addition, Southampton Film Week hosts the College Filmmaking Challenge and the Exposure Filmmakers 48 Hour Film Challenge.

 I LOVE Southampton Film Week – it’s such a concentrated shot of film-making and watching in a short space of time.
 I get to see things I wouldn’t usually get to see, I get to hear about things I would not get to hear of.
 This year I went to Mottisfont to see and draw to some beautiful film accompanied by live poetry, in an entirely new space.
 That was my highlight.
 Every year I like to take something special away with me – some memory that’s a bit out of the ordinary.
 I wonder what next year will bring?